Eileen O'Higgins: Career

 Her breakthrough role was a supporting role as a young pregnant woman in the play Hold Your Tongue, Hold Your Dead.
 A reviewer for The Harvard Crimson commented that her performance "conveyed an urgency... that was immediate and relatable".
 Her appearance helped her to be cast in a supporting role in her first film Brooklyn (2015) which also starred Saoirse Ronan.
 O'Higgins then appeared in the BBC television series My Mother and Other Strangers (2016).
 O’Higgins reteamed with Ronan in the film Mary Queen of Scots playing Scottish noblewoman Mary Beaton.

 In the early 2020s, she appeared in the crime drama series Dead Still (2020) and the film Misbehaviour (2020), starring Keira Knightley, followed by roles in the Netflix series The Irregulars (2021) and the Epix series Billy the Kid.

-Personal life

-O’Higgins is best friends with fellow actress Saoirse Ronan, whom she first met during the filming of Brooklyn in 2014.